MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/index.md

 ---
 title: MapServices API Reference | Microsoft Docs
-description: Provides a reference of MapServices API through tables that outline details for various classes, enumerations, and interfaces. ms.author: pablocan
+description: The overview page for the MapServices API Reference section contains tables containing descriptions and links to more information for each of the MapServices classes, Enumerations and interfaces. ms.author: pablocan
 ---